McNea, Mel

 In 2018, McNea was named the Nebraska Hospital Association Health System CEO of the Year — Excellence of Service Award.

 When asked what does being a graduate of VCSU mean to you McNea responded, “The educators and advisors at Valley City State University provided me not only the knowledge to be a successful leader, but provided me the courage to do great things.
 I grew up in the small rural community of Bottineau, North Dakota, and the transition to a large community and academic setting was difficult but successful because the faculty treated me as an individual not a number.
-There were many individuals who influenced my educational pursuit but a few names stand out.
+There were many individuals who influenced my educational pursuit, but a few names stand out.
 Archie Moore, Dr. Lade, Dr. Rankin, and Dr. Dafoe not only shared their academic wisdom but were great role models.
 When I share with Nebraskans where I received my college education, I feel a sense of pride and gratitude for what the institution and staff did to help guide my development as a leader.”